softpano/msync/README.md

-## msync -- wrapper for rsync that allow multistream transfer of a number of large files or directory tree over high latency WAN
+## msync -- wrapper for rsync that allows multistream transfer of a number of large files or directory tree over high latency WAN

-Can be used for transferring files to Amazon and AWS
+Can be used for transferring ;arge file such as genomes files to/from AWS

 Nikolai Bezroukov, 2018-2020.
 Licensed under Artistic license